klebgenomics/Kleborate/README.md

 A table of pre-computed yersiniabactin, colibactin,  capsule locus and chromosomal MLST assignments for 2500 public Klebs genomes is provided in the /data directory.

-# Typing genome assemblies using Kleborate
+# Detailed Usage - Typing genome assemblies using Kleborate

 The Kleborate.py script in this repo can be used to determine chromosomal, yersiniabactin and colibactin genotypes from assembled draft or complete genomes.
 It also reports presence/absence of acquired siderophores salmochelin (_iro_) and aerobactin (_iuc_) loci and the hypermucoidy genes _rmpA_ and _rmpA2_ (allelic typing of these should be available soon, currently we just screen for the alleles in the virulence plasmid pLVPK).
 We also extract the _wzi_ gene allele to give an idea of the capsule type, but these are not totally predictive so we suggest you use our dedicated capsule typing tool [Kaptive](https://github.com/katholt/Kaptive) for this.
 For convenience, Kleborate.py can optionally screen for acquired resistance genes as well (using the SRST2-formatted version of the ARG-Annot database, with the core Klebs genes _oqxA_ and _oxqB_ removed).